ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 performance sigma (strongest weighting) which does not lead to overconfident weighting. **Important:** the user should always check the test output for unusual behaviour.
 For most cases the performance sigma should lie around 0.5.
 In cases where the perfect model test fails (no appropriate performance sigma can be found) the test will still produce graphical output before raising a ValueError.
-The user can than decide to manually set the performance sigma to the most appropriate value (based on the output) - **this is not recommended** and should only be done with care!
+The user can then decide to manually set the performance sigma to the most appropriate value (based on the output) - **this is not recommended** and should only be done with care!
 The perfect model test failing can be a hint for one of the following: (1) not enough models in the ensemble for a robust distribution (normally >20 models should be used) or (2) the performance metrics used are not relevant for the target.

-An on-the-fly calibaration for the independence sigma is not yet implemented.
+An on-the-fly calibration for the independence sigma is not yet implemented.
 For most cases we recommend to use the same setup as in `Brunner et al. (2020) <https://doi.org/10.5194/esd-11-995-2020>`_ or `Merrifield et al. (2020) <https://doi.org/10.5194/esd-11-807-2020>`_ (global or hemispherical temperature and sea level pressure climatologies as metrics and independence sigma values between 0.2